 To change your policy, contact your insurer.
-You may be able to do this via email but it often involves a phone call.
+You may be able to do this by email but it often involves a phone call.

-There are many reasons why you might want to change your pet insurance policy:
+You might want to change your pet insurance policy if:

 Your insurer can tell you if your insurance costs are likely to increase because of the change or if there's an admin fee to pay.